'Tragedy Averted': Texas Grandma Praised For Stopping Alleged Planned Mass Shooting

 When officials from the Bureau of Alcohol, Tobacco, Firearms and Explosives looked into how he purchased the weapon, they found an alleged false statement in his documents.
 According to prosecutors, Williams did not state his accurate and current address on an ATF form.

 He had been living with his aunt and uncle, though according to the complaint, his uncle told investigators that he "did not want Williams at the house alone because Williams had weapons."
-However, Williams had allegedly moved, yet still wrote his old address on the form.
+However, Williams had allegedly moved yet still wrote his old address on the form.

 If Williams is found guilty of "knowingly making a false statement to a Federal Firearms Licensee during the purchase of a firearm," he could face up to five years in federal prison.